 With the current threat landscape, device compliance is no longer a checkbox to keep auditors happy.
-We've reached a point where it is a requirement for maintaining regulatory compliance, keeping cyber insurance in good standing, and protecting our devices, users, and resources from attackers that never take a day off.
+We've reached a point where it is a requirement for maintaining regulatory compliance, keeping cyber insurance in good standing, and protecting our devices, users, and resources from attackers.

-While solutions like Microsoft Conditional Access can block noncompliant devices from accessing sensitive resources in real time, the time it takes to remediate a noncompliant device is still largely a manual process, and that gap leaves devices in a vulnerable state and can lock users out of the tools they need to do their jobs.
+While solutions like Microsoft Entra Conditional Access can block noncompliant devices from accessing sensitive resources in real time, remediating them is still largely a manual process.
+That gap leaves devices in a vulnerable state and can lock users out of the tools they need to do their jobs.

 To demonstrate this shortcoming, I'd like to share a scenario.